-The National Ballet of Canada’s Open Space programme provides over 1,500 hours of free studio space each year at The Walter Carsen Centre to dance artists in Toronto.
+The National Ballet of Canada’s Open Space programme provides approximately 2,000 hours of free studio space each year at The Walter Carsen Centre to dance artists in Toronto.
 By sharing the National Ballet’s studios with the local dance community, Open Space aims to support a wide variety of dance genres and disciplines.
 Dance artists at any place in their career working on movement research, a new creation or further developing an existing work are all encouraged to apply.
-We encourage applications from IBPOC and LGBTQ+ artists.
+We encourage applications from IBPOC and 2SLGBTQ+ artists.

-- The days may not follow a typical Monday to Friday schedule
+- The dates may not follow a typical Monday to Friday schedule

 - The studios will generally be available from 10:00 am to 6:00 pm on weekdays and 2:00 to 6:00 pm on weekends